Topics

 In hardware, an input data traverses through muxes, arithmetic and logic circuits to provide the output data.
 This path of traversal or this collection of functional units is called Datapath, and this represents the functional behavior of what the designer intended to do.

-In HLS, the Datapath operations are initially allocated from the selected FPGA or ASIC library and then scheduled based on the clock period, registering where required into different clock steps with the help of a Finite State Machine.
+In High-Level Synthesis (HLS), the Datapath operations are initially allocated from the selected FPGA or ASIC design library and then scheduled based on the clock period, registering where required into different clock steps with the help of a Finite State Machine.
 Datapath contains information of data flow or in other words – “data dependencies”.
-The Datapath must be scheduled in such a way that the data dependencies have no feedback failure.
-Otherwise, the final RTL does not get generated making Datapath one of the most critical components of HLS design.
+The hardware datapath captures critical data dependencies, which must be managed to avoid feedback issues during RTL generation.
+Accurate clock scheduling and hardware optimization make the datapath one of the most essential elements in any HLS-driven digital design.

 Memories

-HLS allows arrays to be mapped to different memory type resources such as block RAM, distributed RAM, registers, ROM, and FIFO.
+Types of Memories in High-Level Synthesis (HLS) include Single Port RAM, Read Only Memory (ROM), First In First Out (FIFO), and True Dual Port RAM.
+These storage components are mapped from arrays in HLS C++ based on their size and usage, implemented as block RAM, distributed RAM, registers, and FIFOs.
 The necessary addresses, data, and control signals needed to access the memories are automatically created.
-Several pre-built FPGA and ASIC memory libraries are included in HLS for the supported technologies.
-In addition to these existing libraries, custom libraries can also be created using Memory Generator which allows users to read in a VHDL or Verilog model of a memory and generate vendor specific custom memory libraries.
+Several pre-built FPGA and ASIC memory libraries are included in HLS for the supported technologies, featuring user-defined latency to add register banks to the input and output of the memories and configurable Read/Write Resolutions where supported.
+In addition to these memory libraries, custom memory libraries can be generated using a Memory Generator in HLS, which allows users to read in VHDL or Verilog models of memory and generate vendor-specific custom memory libraries.
+This utility is particularly useful for creating ASIC memories from IP groups or foundries.

 -